maliput/maliput_documentation/docs/tutorials/maliput_sparse/creating_maliput_backend.rst

 --------------------------

-1. Implement a `maliput_sparse::parser::Parser`_: This pure virtual class is responsible for parsing an user-defined underlying road description format and serve the parsed data.
+1. Implement a `maliput_sparse::parser::Parser`_: This abstract class is responsible for parsing an user-defined underlying road description format and serve the parsed data.
-   During the parsing process, the user will have to fill some data structures about the parsed lanes and connections between lanes, that will be used by the `maliput_sparse`_'s builder to create the maliput backend.
+   During the parsing process, the user will have to fill some data structures about the parsed lanes and connections between them, that will be used by the `maliput_sparse`_'s builder to create the maliput backend.

   .. code-block:: cpp
     :linenos: